RebelIT/gome/alexaIntegration/README.md

 8. Publishing, pick a category that fits your skill
 9. Privacy and compliance, be honest to the questions...
 10. Save it, if you log into your Alexa account it should now appear in your list of installed skills with a [dev] tag.
-11. Follow the Alexa ansible role (ansible/roles/alexa_consumer) to configure the consumer.
+11. Consume this by checking the messaging queue and performing local functions against the messages